-The Proposed FY 2018-19 Budget Plan includes recommended increases of 2.99% to the Zone B Freeman Facilities (Pump) Charge (Zone B).
+The Adopted FY 2018-19 Budget Plan includes increases of 2.99% to the Zone B Freeman Facilities (Pump) Charge (Zone B).
 This increase is necessary to maintain and improve the Freeman Diversion facilities that enhance the District's ability to divert surface water from the Santa Clara River for groundwater recharge purposes.
-The District must also respond to complex and costly regulatory and environmental mandates which affect the Freeman Diversion, including UWCD's compliance with the federal Endangered Species Act.
-For example, in FY 2018-19, revenues generated by the rate increase will be used to fund the Habitat Conservation Plan (HCP) which requires approximately \$282,500 for FY 2018-19.
+The District must also respond to complex and costly regulatory and environmental mandates which affect the Freeman Diversion, including UWCD's compliance with the Federal Endangered Species Act.
+For example, in FY 2018-19, revenues generated by the rate increase will be used to fund the Habitat Conservation Plan (HCP) which requires approximately \$214,650 for FY 2018-19.
 Without this increase, operating and maintaining these facilities, responding to these environmental mandates, and protecting and augmenting our water resource needs will be jeopardized.
-The District projects the rate increase for FY 2018-19 to generate a total of \$109,633 (\$81,910 from groundwater extractions and \$25,602 from water deliveries (in-lieu groundwater extraction) via the PT and OH Pipelines).
+The District projects the rate increase for FY 2018-19 to generate a total of \$107,505 (\$81,910 from groundwater extractions and \$25,595 from water deliveries (in-lieu groundwater extraction) via the PT and OH Pipelines).

-The proposed Freeman rates reflect the minimum 3:1 rate ratio (Municipal & Industrial usage to Agricultural usage) required by the California Water Code.
-The District will provide quantitative factual support for the difference in Zone B charges in a manner similar to the Zone A charges.
-This information will be presented for the Board's consideration prior to making its final rate decisions for FY 2018-19.
+The adopted Freeman rates reflect the minimum 3:1 rate ratio (Municipal & Industrial usage to Agricultural usage) required by the California Water Code.
+The District provided quantitative factual support for the difference in Zone B charges in a manner similar to the Zone A charges.
+This information was presented for the Board's consideration prior to making its final rate decisions for FY 2018-19.

+Current Adopted Chg Chg

-Current FY 2017-18 Proposed FY 2018-19 0 Chg % M&I per acre-foot AG per acre-foot + · \$ 2.23 \$ 0.77
+FY 2017-18 FY 2018-19 \$ %

+M&I per acre-foot \$ 74.31 \$ 76.54 \$ 2.23 2.99%

+AG per acre-foot \$ 25.51 \$ 0.74 2.99%

-Zone A rate payers pay 0% of Freeman facilities charge, Zone B rate payers pay 100% of the Freeman facilities charge.
+Zone B rate payers pay 100% of the Freeman facilities charge.

 Revenues for this fund are projected at \$3.74 million, \$2.82 million derived from groundwater extractions, while \$879,169 is attributed to water deliveries (in-lieu groundwater extraction) via the PTP and OHP systems.
-Expenditures total \$3.67 million, of which \$966,254 (26%) account for transfers to cover capital improvement projects (CIP).
-The most significant CIP funded is the Freeman Diversion Rehab project at \$782,185.
-The budget also includes \$635,435 in personnel costs, contractual services costs of \$816,961, and overhead costs of \$513,322.
+Expenditures total \$3.69 million, of which \$966,476 (26%) account for transfers to cover capital improvement projects (CIP).
+The most significant CIP funded is the Freeman Diversion Rehab project at \$782,407.
+The budget also includes \$737,487 in personnel costs, contractual services costs of \$749,111, and overhead costs of \$505,381.
 A complete list of expenditures for the Freeman fund can be found on page 40 of the budget document.
 These actions result in a balanced budget and a year-end reserve of approximately \$800,000 to \$1,000,000.
-The budget also leaves \$57,815 designated for future Freeman improvements, which is well below the projection of \$35 million needed in the next few years for the Freeman Diversion Rehab CIP project alone.
+The budget does not leaves any designations for future Freeman improvements; \$35 million is projected to be needed in the next few years for the Freeman Diversion Rehab CIP project alone.